 Both the buyer and seller may pay closing fees.
-As part of your mortgage application you will get a Good Faith Estimate showing your potential closing costs.
-Some closing costs on a house can be rolled into the mortgage loan.
-Costs can include:
+As part of your mortgage application you will get a loan estimate, or LE, showing your potential closing costs.
+Prior to closing you will receive a Closing Disclosure, or CD, showing your final costs.
+Costs can include but are not limited to:

-Closing costs are typically two to five percent of the purchase price.
+Closing costs are typically two to five percent of the loan amount.
 However, they can vary depending on your lender, location and property.
-Since your closing costs depend on your purchase price, they're an important consideration when working with your real estate agent to decide how much to offer on a house.
+Since your closing costs depend on your loan amount, they're an important consideration when working with your real estate agent to decide how much to offer on a house.

 Although both the buyer and seller typically pay closing costs, in certain situations you can negotiate to have the seller pay a portion or even all of your closing costs.